haroonalhadisk/video-transcriber-app/Readme.md

 - Ensure sufficient disk space for audio extraction and transcription files
 - Check that your Notion API token and database ID are correct if using integration

+**Groq API Errors**
+- Verify that your API key is correct
+- Check if your system prompt follows Groq's guidelines
+- Ensure you have an active internet connection

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.